 To prevent human error, mechanization to perform the work by adhering to a program is most effective.
 One characteristic of machines is that they can perform work accurately that is difficult for humans, such as remembering things, identifying small differences, and identifying only things that are necessary out of a large volume of information.

-For example, many errors that occur in logistics processes are eliminated by adopting handheld mobile computers for warehousing work and inspection work.
+For example, many errors that occur in logistics processes are eliminated by adopting handheld computers for warehousing work and inspection work.
 The key to pokayoke in logistics is the shift from the eyes of people to the eyes of machines.

-By using handheld mobile computers, strings of letters and numbers that are easily mistaken by humans, as well as barcodes and 2D codes that humans cannot even identify, can be accurately read to identify products and cargo.
-Handheld mobile computers can compare and verify various types of information, and they can also perform checks by setting conditions such as complete match data, partial match data, and incomplete match data.
+By using handheld computers, strings of letters and numbers that are easily mistaken by humans, as well as barcodes and 2D codes that humans cannot even identify, can be accurately read to identify products and cargo.
+Handheld computers can compare and verify various types of information, and they can also perform checks by setting conditions such as complete match data, partial match data, and incomplete match data.